The Szemeredi-Trotter Theorem in the Complex Plane: Separation Lemma

-Our next goal is to show that every point is incident to a large number of lines.
-For a set $F$ of complex lines and a point $p\in \C^2$, we denote by $F^p$ the subset of lines from $F$ incident to $p$.
-Let $d_A=I/n$ denote the average degree of a point and let let $f_A=I/e$ denote the average degree of a line in $(P,E)$.
-We show that the degree of every point in $P$ is at least half of the average.
+Our next goal is to show that each point in $P$ is incident to a large number of lines in $E$.
+Let $d_A=I/n$ denote the average number of lines in $E$ incident to a point in $P$, and let $f_A=I/e$ be the average number of points in $P$ incident to a line in $E$.
+For a point $p\in \C^2$ and a set $F$ of lines in $\C^2$, denote by $F^p\subseteq F$ the subset of lines in $F$ incident to $p$.
+We show that every point in $P$ is incident to at least half the average number of lines.